Our Top 10 FMLA Management Tips

 Solutions for Companies When Dealing with FMLA Intermittent Leave

 Intermittent FMLA leave is truly a necessity for some employees.
 However, employers need to do everything they can to prevent the “speeders” from misusing a year’s worth of protected absences.
-Be sure to follow these ten tips when dealing with FMLA intermittent leave in your company for a positive and safe work environment.
+Be sure to follow these 10 tips when dealing with intermittent FMLA leave in your company for a positive and safe work environment.